aimeos/aimeos-docs/src/developer/architecture.md

 * tag : Tags for all items with a list table
 * text : All kind of texts referenced by other domains

+Due to the strict separation it's possible to store each data in a [separate domain database](../infrastructure/databases.md#multiple-databases).

 # Adapters